Account Monitoring

 ### Executed orders

-Query trade history for filled and canceled orders:
+Query order history for filled and canceled orders:

 **Endpoint:** [`POST /api/v4/trade-account/order/history`](/api-reference/spot-trading/query-executed-orders)